digibib/deichman-ui/README.md

 ### Developing

-Developing is done via React-storybook:
+Local development is done via React-storybook.
+Clone the repo and run:

 ```
   npm i